SolalPirelli/solalpirelli.github.io/_posts/2023-01-25-troubling-acm-venues.md

 ## Conclusion

-What's the morale of the story?
+What's the moral of the story?

 1. **Fraud can pay off**.
 Shadi Aljawarneh has [6082 citations](https://scholar.google.com/citations?user=xm2Hp7YAAAAJ) and an h-index of 38 per Google Scholar,